 - I recommend using scales for this recipe, and testing that your yeast is active (ensure your yeast is less than 6 months old).
 Sift the 450g of flour and cinnamon to a large mixing bowl and make a well.
 Add in yeast to the well and cover with flour, then add yoghurt, honey and salt to the bowl.
 Hiding the yeast is important to keep it away from the salt, which would otherwise deactivate the yeast.
 Set aside.

 - Warm the milk in a saucepan until it is around 40-50 C. If you do not have a thermometer you can use your finger to test- the milk should feel fairly warm, but still comfortable and not hot- it absolutely must not be very hot as it will kill the yeast.
 Pour the warm milk into the flour mix and, using a wooden spoon, combine until the dough becomes too thick to stir.
 Flour the benchtop and place dough on top.
 Kneed for 7-15 minutes or until the dough becomes smooth, soft and elastic (more kneeling is generally better, to stretch the gluten and create softer buns), adding more flour only as needed to stop the dough sticking to your hands and the benchtop.
 Wash out your mixing bowl, dry and then lightly oil.
 Place dough into the bowl then cover and leave in a warm spot for 1 hour or until it doubles in size.
 Note– you can use a stand mixer for this whole process.
 Simply insert the dough hook and mix for around 5 minutes or until the dough is smooth and elastic.
 After this point transfer to a bowl as listed above.
+Note 2: The dough should double in size, however you can use your finger to further test the dough (as it can take significantly longer to rise if not warm enough).
+Gently make an indent and if the indent stays in place (or very slowly returns to its original position) the dough is finished proving.
+For further reading, see this post.

 Fill the dough